Paul Jean-Baptiste GASQ (1860 –1944)

 Measures: 25.5 cm high x 16.5 cm wide x 2.6 cm deep

 Morain was a career civil servant who began his public service in 1885 as secrétaire particulier to various cabinets de ministers.
 In April 1896 he became Chef du Secrétariat Particulier du Ministre de l'Intérieur.
 His first Préfeture was the department of l'Indre in central France in 1907.
 In his job he was closely associated with policing and was involved with many extraordinary cases, including the apprehension of the notorious “Bonnot Gang” (La Bande à Bonnot), the capture and detention of Jeanne Weber and the arrest and conviction of the serial killer Henri Désiré Landru.
 He was made a Chevalier of the Légion d'honneur 1912 and served as Directeur du Personnel au Ministère de l'Intérieur before accepting the major Préfeture of Seine-Inférieure in 1915 (four months into WWI).
-He was present at the trial and execution of Mata Hari and became Préfet of la Somme in 1918, in which roll he was responsible for vital security arrangements in the final months of the war and for overseeing much of the reconstruction of the department in the aftermath of the conflict.
+He was present at the trial and execution of Mata Hari and became Préfet of la Somme in 1918, in which role he was responsible for vital security arrangements in the final months of the war and for overseeing much of the reconstruction of the department in the aftermath of the conflict.
 For this work he was elevated to an Officier of the Légion d'honneur in 1919.
 He was also an honorary foreign appointee as Commander of the British Empire.
 The pinnacle of his career was his appointment as Préfet de Police in August 1924 [Fig.1].

 After his retirement he wrote a memoir entitled “The Underworld of Paris: Secrets of the Sûreté” (London: Jarrold, 1930).
 He was also commissaire general in charge of security at the celebrated “l'Exposition Coloniale Internationale" (the Paris Colonial Exhibition of 1931) which was visited by an estimated 9-million visitors from around the world.